 - Dial 112 for English-speaking emergency services.

 - There’s less risk than in more moderate climates but protect against tick-borne diseases if you’re spending time in the countryside.
 Cover exposed limbs and use insect repellent.
-Follow the advice on the CDC website on how to deal with a tick.

 - Travellers to Madeira should protect against mosquitos, as there is a slight risk of dengue fever.